 Ready to decide who will receive what from your estate, and when?
 It can be an uncomfortable process, even under the best of circumstances.

-Options range from leaving your black sheep with nothing, allocating a smaller share than other family members outright, or establishing a well-structured trust that abides by your wishes or incentivizes behavior you’d like to see in your loved one.
-This last option may be a particularly smart solution if you’re concerned the child in question may quickly burn through an inheritance.
+If you’re not confident that an heir would use their inheritance appropriately, you have a range of options – including leaving them with nothing, allocating a smaller share than other family members outright, or establishing a well-structured trust that abides by your wishes and incentivizes the behavior you’d like to see.
+This last option may be particularly fitting if you’re concerned the child in question would quickly burn through an inheritance.
 The key with all of these options is thoughtful communication beforehand to help maintain family harmony.

 Once you’ve established your plan, hold a family meeting or series of meetings to share the details.
 Prepare what you hope to communicate ahead of time to ensure you accomplish all your goals.

 While it may be a challenge, making these decisions is an important step to passing on your financial legacy.
 Your financial advisor can help provide additional resources to help guide the process.